ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 1.4 Re-activate individual’s ID [**[↑]**](#table-of-content)
 If a country wants to re-activate a deactivated individual’s ID, the system provides a feature to do so after certain validations are performed.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_activate_deactivate_uin.md)

+## 1.5 Find an Individual’s ID [**[↑]**](#table-of-content)
+When an individual have forgotten his/her ID information.
+He/she can find their ID by visiting the registration center and providing their required information.
+By using the biometrics of the individual, the system finds the individual’s ID and sends it to their registered address.

 # 2. Configurable Workflow [**[↑]**](#table-of-content)
 ## 2.1 Orchestration [**[↑]**](#table-of-content)